21i210-Cynthia/image_search_app/README.md

 ## Deployment

 The Image Search App is deployed using Vercel.
-You can access the live application at [Insert your deployed link here].
+You can access the live application at https://image-search-app-omega-liart.vercel.app.

 ## Acknowledgments